How to import your Facebook Ads cost data into Google Analytics

 Results

-Once you have set up the data import(s), you’ll receive data in Google Analytics once a day automatically.
+Once you have set up the data import(s), you’ll receive data in Google Analytics once a day automatically, and be able to report these metrics:

 With all the data in one place, use the links below to learn more about using this data to make better decisions that improve the ROI of your marketing spend.